learn-co-curriculum/hs-git-code-along-lab/README.md

 `touch strings.rb`
 `subl strings.rb`

 * Remember the string methods we learned last week?
-Write a few lines of code in the doc to `puts` some strings and string methods (maybe something like `puts "i love ruby".upcase`).
+Write a few lines of code in the doc to `puts` some strings and string methods.
 Now add and commit this.

 `git add strings.rb`
-`git commit -m "created strings.rb"`
+`git commit -m "Added strings.rb"`

-* Let's take a look at our git commit history
+* Let's take a look at our git commit history:

 `git log`

-* See those 7 characters in front of your commit message?
-That is the SHA.
-The SHA is basically the unique identifier of that specific commit.
-Kind of like an address that you would use to find that specific snapshot of your code.
+* You should see your two commit messages and their unique SHA numbers.

 * We've been working in master branch.
 Actually let's confirm that.

 `git branch`

 * On master?
 Good.
 But now we want to add a new feature.
-Create a feature branch.
-You can create a new branch and move to that branch all in one command like this:
+Let's create a new branch called `numbers`.
+You can create a new branch and move to that branch like this:

+`git branch numbers`
-`git checkout -b <branch-name>`
+`git checkout numbers`

-* Let's name this branch "numbers", because we're going to add some numbers to our doc.
-First confirm which branch you are on.
+* Now let's see which branch we are on.

 `git branch`

 * It should tell us we're on the numbers branch.

 * Now let's make some changes to strings.rb.
+Go ahead and add some math equations to your file.
+Now check the status of your file with

+`git status`

-Add some mathematical equations (maybe something like `puts 1+1`).
-Then add and commit these changes.
+* Then add and commit these changes.

 `git add strings.rb`
-`git commit -m "Added some maths"`
+`git commit -m "Added some math"`

-* Now let's go back to master `git checkout master` and open `strings.rb`.
-You'll notice your maths are gone!
+* Now let's go back to the master branch `git checkout master` and open `strings.rb`.
+You'll notice your math is gone!
 No worries.
-Those changes only exist on the `numbers` branch.
+Right now those changes only exist on the `numbers` branch, but we can pull them into your master branch.

 * Since our math additions are complete and looking good, let's merge those files in to the master branch.
-To do this, we need to make sure we're on the master branch.
-You know how to do that, right?
-Then merge in the numbers branch.
+First check to see if you are on the master branch (remember that command?).
+Then merge in the numbers branch with this command:

 `git merge numbers`